DrexelBioControl/GITHUB-Predictive-Analysis-of-Amplification-in-Biochemical-Feedback-Circuits/_FinalProduct_/README.md

 }
 ```

-JSON 'null' disables the optional secondary parameter sweep.
-To vary another model parameter during prediction without refitting, set 'sweep_parameter' to its exact SBML parameter ID and provide a list of values to sweep through in 'sweep_values'.
+JSON `null` disables the optional secondary parameter sweep.
+To vary another model parameter during prediction without refitting, set `sweep_parameter` to its exact SBML parameter ID and provide a list of values to sweep through in `sweep_values`.
 For example:

 ```json